 The benefits of AgLogic – from planting until harvest.

-SEE BENEFITS(Featured Image) Whit Player farms 1,500 acres of cotton near Bishopville, South Carolina.
+(Featured Image) Whit Player farms 1,500 acres of cotton near Bishopville, South Carolina.

 Backpedal to 2021.
 That season was an eye-opener for Whit Player, Bishopville, South Carolina, cotton grower.
 He had purchased a new planter with granular applicator boxes.